 Whilst none of the changes contradict our existing policies on fees and charges, these will be updated to make them more transparent and set out any additional fees and charges that we are proposing.
-These policy changes and new fees and charges will be consulted on in December 2020 - January 2021, with findings being fed into this EqIA and informing the Council's final decision on fees and charges.
+These policy changes and new fees and charges were consulted on in December 2020 - January 2021, with findings being fed into this EqIA and informing the Council's final decision on fees and charges.

-your assessment of the impact of the proposal on protected groups of service us vidence, both quantitative and qualitative, that supports your analysis sers and/or staff?
-Protected group What does the data tell you 6 ?
-Provide a summary of any relevant demographic data about the borough's population from the Joint Strategic Needs Assessment , or data about the council's workforce What do people tell you 7 ?
+The state of the s ence rms your assessment of the impact of the proposal on protected groups of service us s of evidence, both quantitative and qualitative, that supports your analysis sers and/or staff?
+Protected group What does the data tell you ?
+Provide a summary of any relevant demographic data about the borough's population from the Joint Strategic Needs Assessment , or data about the council's workforce What do people tell you ?
 Provide a summary of relevant consultation and engagement including surveys and other research with stakeholders, newspaper articles correspondence etc.